-ENGAGEMENT WITH SHAREHOLDERS Gian Piero Reverberi is the designated Director for engagement with the team of The Board is focused on understanding the the Investment Manager.
-In that capacity outcomes of the Employee Engagement with the team are to be scheduled over the coming year which will support the Board in its oversight.
+Gian Piero Reverberi is the designated Director for engagement with the team of the Investment Manager.
+In that capacity Gian Piero has been engaged with the outcomes of the Employee Engagement Survey, and a series of follow-up meetings with the team are to be scheduled over the coming year which will support the Board in its oversight.
 The Board also engages with the Syncona team in other ways, and further details are set out on pages 40 to 43.